 Regulatory body An authority which ensures fair treatment of all stakeholders on rail transport market and free competition between train operating companies.
 It handles appeals against the decisions and actions of the IM, RUs or rail facility operators and carries out other tasks set out by the legislation.
-Section under possession means a section of rail line where over 30% of all planned train services a cancelled, rerouted or replaced by other means of transport owing infrastructure works ("possessions") which last more than seven consecutive days Specialised infrastructure A section or part of the infrastructure reserved for a specific type of transport and determined as such in the Network Statement.
+Section under possession means a section of rail line where over 30% of all planned train services are cancelled, rerouted or replaced by other means of transport owing to infrastructure works ("possessions") which last more than seven consecutive days Specialised infrastructure A section or part of the infrastructure reserved for a specific type of transport and determined as such in the Network Statement.
 Timetable A schedule setting out all planned train movements, which is produced by an RU for particular timetable period based on the Network timetable.
 Timetable period Time period for which the Network Timetable is made.
 Train path Transport infrastructure capacity needed to run a train between two stations over a given time period.
 Train path catalogue A catalogue of train paths that are available to applicants in the path allocation process for the new timetable period.
 Train path production Production of a train path undertaken by the IM under an applicant's request for capacity.
 Train path study Information which contains essential elements of a train path.
-Working timetable A timetable which contains train timetabling data sorted by route for IM's purposes and train timetabling data for the purposes of RUs operating on said routes. d.m. state border ePoti Web-based application used by RUs to apply for capacity IM Infrastructure Manager OSS One Stop Shop PaP Pre-arranged path for international freight in the European rail network created by a European rail freight corridor and allocated by them PCS Path Coordination System - an international path request coordination system for path applicants PCS PRI system for path applicants PRI system for path applicants Public Railway Infrastructure PRI RFC system for path applicants Public Railway Infrastructure Rail Freight Corridor according to the EU Regulation 913/2010 PRI RFC RNE system for path applicants Public Railway Infrastructure Rail Freight Corridor according to the EU Regulation 913/2010 RailNetEurope PRI RFC RNE RS system for path applicants Public Railway Infrastructure Rail Freight Corridor according to the EU Regulation 913/2010 RailNetEurope Republic of Slovenia PRI RFC RNE RS system for path applicants Public Railway Infrastructure Rail Freight Corridor according to the EU Regulation 913/2010 RailNetEurope Republic of Slovenia Railway Undertaking Technical specification for interoperability relating to the telematics PRI RFC RNE RS RU TAF TSI system for path applicants Public Railway Infrastructure Rail Freight Corridor according to the EU Regulation 913/2010 RailNetEurope Republic of Slovenia Railway Undertaking Technical specification for interoperability relating to the telematics applications for freight subsystem of the rail system in the European Union PRI RFC RNE RS RU TAF TSI TCC system for path applicants Public Railway Infrastructure Rail Freight Corridor according to the EU Regulation 913/2010 RailNetEurope Republic of Slovenia Railway Undertaking Technical specification for interoperability relating to the telematics applications for freight subsystem of the rail system in the European Union Traffic Control Centre PRI RFC RNE RS RU TAF TSI TCC TEN-T system for path applicants Public Railway Infrastructure Rail Freight Corridor according to the EU Regulation 913/2010 RailNetEurope Republic of Slovenia Railway Undertaking Technical specification for interoperability relating to the telematics applications for freight subsystem of the rail system in the European Union Traffic Control Centre Trans-European Transport Network PRI RFC RNE RS RU TAF TSI TCC TEN-T UIC system for path applicants Public Railway Infrastructure Rail Freight Corridor according to the EU Regulation 913/2010 RailNetEurope Republic of Slovenia Railway Undertaking Technical specification for interoperability relating to the telematics applications for freight subsystem of the rail system in the European Union Traffic Control Centre Trans-European Transport Network International Union of Railways PRI RFC RNE RS RU TAF TSI TCC TEN-T UIC ZVZeIP - 1 system for path applicants Public Railway Infrastructure Rail Freight Corridor according to the EU Regulation 913/2010 RailNetEurope Republic of Slovenia Railway Undertaking Technical specification for interoperability relating to the telematics applications for freight subsystem of the rail system in the European Union Traffic Control Centre Trans-European Transport Network International Union of Railways Railway Traffic Safety Act (Official Journal of the RS, No. 30/18, 54/21) Railway Transport Act (ZZeIP-UPB8 Official Journal of the RS, No. 99/2015
+Working timetable A timetable which contains train timetabling data sorted by route for IM's purposes and train timetabling data for the purposes of RUs operating on said routes.

+d.m. state border

+ePoti Web-based application used by RUs to apply for capacity

+IM Infrastructure Manager

+OSS One Stop Shop

+PaP Pre-arranged path for international freight in the European rail network created by a European rail freight corridor and allocated by them

+PCS Path Coordination System - an international path request coordination system for path applicants

+PRI Public Railway Infrastructure

+RFC Rail Freight Corridor according to the EU Regulation 913/2010

+RNE RailNetEurope

+RS Republic of Slovenia

+RU Railway Undertaking

+TAF TSI Technical specification for interoperability relating to the telematics applications for freight subsystem of the rail system in the European Union

+TCC Traffic Control Centre

+TEN-T Trans-European Transport Network

+UIC International Union of Railways

+ZVZelP - 1 Railway Traffic Safety Act (Official Journal of the RS, No. 30/18, 54/21)

+ZZelP Railway Transport Act (ZZeIP-UPB8 Official Journal of the RS, No. 99/2015 - official consolidated text and No. 30/18, 82/21)

+x The working timetable commencement date or beginning of new timetable period

+X-N Number of months before the commencement of new network timetable (N is the number of months in advance).

+1. GENERAL INFORMATION